khantilchoksi/DNS-as-a-Service-Linux/README.md

 - **Read:** List down all the subnets for a tenant.
             E.g. `sudo cat /home/ece792/tenants/t2/subnet_db.json`.
 - **Update:** Tenant can change the subnet CIDR block by logging into his controller VM and run the dhcp server again on that interface.
 But in the practice it is not recommended.
 Instead, create a new subnet. (manual task)
-- **Delete:** Shutoff all the VMs connected to this subnet and delete subnet L2 bridge.
+- **Delete:** Shutoff all the VMs connected to this subnet and delete subnet L2 bridge. (automated as python script)

 ----------------
 ### VM Instance CRUD: